 There can be numerous reasons that you might be facing problem sending or receiving emails in your Outlook Email account.
-It can be anything from inadequate configuration to internet network issue.
-Whatever might be the reason, below we have provided a solution which is more likely to work in all situations.
+It can be anything from inadequate configuration to internet network issues.
+Whatever might be the reason, below we have provided a solution that is more likely to work in all situations.

 1.)
 Go to the Mail Setup dialog box in your Outlook account via the Control Panel.

 3.)
-Next, in the Profile Name box, enter text “TEST” and click OK.
+Next, in the Profile Name box, enter the text “TEST” and click OK.

 4.)
 Then, select the Manually configure server settings option and click on the Next button.

 5.)
 After that, click Internet E-mail on the Choose Service page and click on the Next button.

 6.)
 Fill the fields in the Internet E-mail Settings dialog box and make sure to set Account Type as POP3.